fzago-cray/liblustre/README.md

 ### Check

-The test are written with the "check" framework (see http://check.sourceforge.net/).
+The tests are written with the "check" framework (see http://check.sourceforge.net/).
 Some arguments, such as no forking can be passed on the command line while testing: